Are You Using Facebook Messenger for Your Business?

 Now, any page owner can respond to anyone who has commented on their page, privately or publicly.
 The ability to direct message your audience is extremely powerful, especially since Facebook would rather have users stay on their platform (rather than jumping over to email).

-More than 89% of users access Facebook on their mobile devices and they check Facebook 14 times a day.
+More than 89% of users access Facebook on their mobile devices and they check facebook 14 times day a recent study finds.
 Those people have an intimate relationship with Messenger.

 When your company starts conversations with users, you’re befriending them on that level.
 This is how to change business relationships into personal ones.
 To keep privacy levels in check, businesses can’t download the email addresses of fans nor can they initiate conversations with users.